pulp/pulp_python/README.md

 pulp_python
 ===========

-A Pulp plugin to support Python packages
+A Pulp plugin to support Python packages.

+For more information, please see http://www.pulpproject.org.